mendix/docs/content/en/docs/refguide/modeling/integration/web-services/testing-web-services-using-soapui.md

 ## 5 Building a TestSuite, TestCase, and TestStep

-In this section, you will build a testsuite.
-A testsuite contains one or more testcases.
-Every testcase contains one ore more teststeps.
+In this section, you will build a TestSuite.
+A TestSuite contains one or more TestCase.
+Every TestCase contains one ore more TestSteps.

 1. In SoapUI, press **CTRL+T** to create a new TestSuite.
 You can use the given name `TestSuite 1.
 2. Click **OK**.